BrandenDaniel/all-things-beer/README.md

-# Melbourne All things BEER
+# Melbourne All Things Beer

 ## Purpose
 This web application is designed to show all things related to the tag 'beer' within a 12km radius within the CBD of Melbourne, Victoria.
 This is a React-based project surpervised by Udacity during completion of the Front-End Development Nanodegree program.